 - 1 14- oz. can diced tomatoes, undrained

 - ½ cup red wine, (Cabernet Sauvignon, Pinot Noir, Merlot, or Chianti will do)

 - Salt and pepper

 - Heat olive oil in a large skillet or Dutch oven.
 Add onion and saute for one minute.
 Cut open sausage casings and crumble sausage into skillet.
 Add garlic.
 Cook until sausage is browned.

 - Add tomatoes, wine, sugar, and seasonings.
 Salt and pepper to taste.

 - Simmer for thirty minutes.

-- Add ziti noodles, 1/4 cup heavy cream, the cubed mozzarella, and all of the pecorino to the sauce.
+- Add ziti noodles, 1/4 cup heavy cream, reserved pasta water, cubed mozzarella, and all of the pecorino to the sauce.

 - Lightly grease a deep 9 x 13 baking dish.
 Pour sauce with noodles into dish and top with the sliced mozzarella cheese and Parmesan cheese.

 - Bake at 375 for about twenty minutes, until cheese is melted and just barely turning brown around the edges.
 Do not overbake or cheese will get rubbery.